giovannalinda/storeprojects/README.md

 <h1 align = "center">Store Projects</h1>

-<h4 align = "center">Aplicação para armazenar projetos e suas tarefas do zero utilizando Express. 🙃</h4>
+<h4 align = "center">Application to store projects and their tasks from scratch using Express. 🙃</h4>

 ### Rotas